sheinsight/reactive/docs/what-is-reactive.md

 ## Mutate Freely 🪽, Consume Safely 🔒

-Reactive adopts a **read-write separation** approach, offering a straightforward way to modify the state through the `store.mutate` object.
+Reactive adopts a **read-write separation** approach, offering a straightforward way to mutate the state through the `store.mutate` object.
 When you need to change the state, simply alter it!

-For reading, it provide a simple method of accessing state via `useSnapshot()` in React or `getSnapshot()` in Vanilla JS to ensure security.
+For consumption, it provide a simple method of accessing state via `useSnapshot()` in React or `getSnapshot()` in Vanilla JS to ensure security.
 This approach generates non-extensible snapshot states to prevent accidental modifications.

 ## Optional Render Optimization ⚡️